Seddiqin argument: Shihab al-Din Yahya Suhrawardi’s Argument

-Suhrawardi, founder of illuminatinism, also referred to the seddiqin.
+Suhrawardi, founder of illuminationism, also referred to the seddiqin.
 This version is important because he introduced mystical ideas into the argument.
 In addition, Mulla Sadra Shirazi was closer to Suhrawardi than was Avicenna.
 Suhrawardi had distinct terminology for the argument.
 For instance, he used "the lights of light" in place of God or necessary being.
 He used "rich" for necessary being and "poor" for contingent being.
 His argument in his collected works are as follows:

 Of course, the above argument depends upon the impossibility of an infinite regress, but in other books he presents an argument in which there is no need for the supposition of infinite regress.
 This argument is as follows:

 This argument has a close link with the metaphor of light.
 According to Surawardi, if we suppose that existence is contingent then, if the regress of infinite is impossible, consequently there must be a first.